ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 _Why is it important?_

 The application is the main communication channel and the process of catalog browsing and purchasing should be fast and reliable from the user's perspective.
-Access to past data related to a user should be smooth as well.

-Slow working application discourage users from using it and do any purchases as they fear that payment information might be lost, order double charged and so on.
+Access to historical data of the user should also be quick and efficient.
+Application with a slow response time discourages user to order meals, or pay for the meals as they may afraid that their financial information can be compromised.

 #### Stakeholders concerns